Connecting Components with Edges

 When creating an edge in a graph, as described, the edge is always bound to component ports.
 The number of ports of some components is strictly specified, while other components have unlimited number of ports.
 If the number of ports is unlimited, a new port is created by connecting a new edge.

-To escape the Edge tool, click the Palette or press the key.item in the
+To escape the Edge tool, click the Select item in the Palette or press the Esc key.

 Moving an Existing Edge

 An existing edge can be moved to connect different ports or different components.